Compensation of Staff Employees

 The source of funds must be identified prior to any job offer.

 New Hires and Promotion through Competitive Search (Exempt): The hire-in salary for exempt (monthly salary) employees will generally be the minimum of the assigned pay grade for the position.
-Hiring supervisors may request a hire-in salary up to the 40th percentile above the minimum for a new employee with recent and relevant experience beyond the minimum posted requirements for the position.
+Hiring supervisors may request a hire-in salary up to the Midpoint above the minimum for a new employee with recent and relevant experience beyond the minimum posted requirements for the position.